nick-ng/poe-map-team/story-route/4-player-part-2.md

 - **Mark** The Broken Bridge > Silver Locket > TP
   - Everyone get Silver Locket when convenient
-  - Get Granite or Basalt here.
+  - Get Diamond, Granite or Basalt here.
 You are offered Quartz again at the start of Act 10
 - **Nick** The Broken Bridge > The Crossroads WP
 - **Mark** warp to **Nick** and go to The Chamber of Sins 1 WP > Farm
 - **Nick** The Fellshrine Ruins > The Crypt > Map